Transcription

 For example, a 15 minute audio file will be transcribed with a concurrency of 2, while a 120 minute audio file will be transcribed with a concurrency of 4.

-The above calculation is only applicable to Scribe v1.
+The above calculation is only applicable to Scribe v1 and v2.
 For Scribe v2 Realtime, see the concurrency limit chart.

 Supported languages

-The Scribe v1 model supports 99 languages, including:
+The Scribe v1 and v2 models support 90+ languages, including:

 Afrikaans (afr), Amharic (amh), Arabic (ara), Armenian (hye), Assamese (asm), Asturian (ast), Azerbaijani (aze), Belarusian (bel), Bengali (ben), Bosnian (bos), Bulgarian (bul), Burmese (mya), Cantonese (yue), Catalan (cat), Cebuano (ceb), Chichewa (nya), Croatian (hrv), Czech (ces), Danish (dan), Dutch (nld), English (eng), Estonian (est), Filipino (fil), Finnish (fin), French (fra), Fulah (ful), Galician (glg), Ganda (lug), Georgian (kat), German (deu), Greek (ell), Gujarati (guj), Hausa (hau), Hebrew (heb), Hindi (hin), Hungarian (hun), Icelandic (isl), Igbo (ibo), Indonesian (ind), Irish (gle), Italian (ita), Japanese (jpn), Javanese (jav), Kabuverdianu (kea), Kannada (kan), Kazakh (kaz), Khmer (khm), Korean (kor), Kurdish (kur), Kyrgyz (kir), Lao (lao), Latvian (lav), Lingala (lin), Lithuanian (lit), Luo (luo), Luxembourgish (ltz), Macedonian (mkd), Malay (msa), Malayalam (mal), Maltese (mlt), Mandarin Chinese (zho), Māori (mri), Marathi (mar), Mongolian (mon), Nepali (nep), Northern Sotho (nso), Norwegian (nor), Occitan (oci), Odia (ori), Pashto (pus), Persian (fas), Polish (pol), Portuguese (por), Punjabi (pan), Romanian (ron), Russian (rus), Serbian (srp), Shona (sna), Sindhi (snd), Slovak (slk), Slovenian (slv), Somali (som), Spanish (spa), Swahili (swa), Swedish (swe), Tamil (tam), Tajik (tgk), Telugu (tel), Thai (tha), Turkish (tur), Ukrainian (ukr), Umbundu (umb), Urdu (urd), Uzbek (uzb), Vietnamese (vie), Welsh (cym), Wolof (wol), Xhosa (xho) and Zulu (zul).